 Most of the time, dogs seem to be licking your feet to seek attention.
 Dogs typically use licking behavior to catch your focus and interact with you.
 Dogs have learned over the years that licking their feet results in a response from their humans.
 They have learned over their lifetime that licking feet elicits a praise, a grooming, a pet or a treat.

-Sometimes we tend to giggle or laugh when dogs lick our feet, and this can further make your dog develop the licking behavior to strike the cord with you.
+Sometimes we tend to giggle or laugh when dogs lick our feet, and this can further make our dog develop the licking behavior to strike the chord with us.

 Anxiety and stress

-Dogs – like us humans go through the phases of anxiety and stress.
-Many dogs use licking as self-soothing behavior.
+Dogs, like us humans, go through the phases of anxiety and stress.
+Many dogs use licking as a self-soothing behavior.
 Licking your feet when under stress can make your dog calm down.
-Licking releases endorphins in your dog, which in turn induces a claiming sensation.
+Licking releases endorphins in your dog, which in turn induces a calming sensation.
 It helps in alleviating the stress and providing comfort.

 Boredom

-Boredom is yet another possible reason that may force your dogs often to licking feet.
-Dogs are invariably intelligent animals that love social interaction – either with their own folks or with the humans.
+Boredom is yet another possible reason that may force your dogs to lick their feet.
+Dogs are invariably intelligent animals that love social interaction, either with their own folks or with humans.
 If they do not get enough physical and mental stimulation, they are more likely to get bored.
-When they get bored quite often, they may indulge in repetitive behaviors.
+When they get bored, quite often, they may indulge in repetitive behaviors.
 Licking your feet may be one of them.

 Licking provides your dog with a kind of sensory engagement to your dog thereby offering it the much-needed comfort when it has nothing else to do.
 Since your feet tend to be easily accessible, they love indulging in licking your feet.